Architectural Brief: Centralized Property Intelligence Hub

 - Replication Method: PostgreSQL Native Logical Replication (Publication/Subscription).
 Chose over CDC tools like Debezium or custom API-based sync because the source and target are both PostgreSQL on Supabase.
 Logical replication is built into the engine, requires no middleware, and streams changes in near-real-time.
 Debezium would have added a Kafka cluster and connector management for a problem that PostgreSQL solves natively.

 - Data Layer: Supabase (managed PostgreSQL) for all five databases.
 Chose over self-hosted RDS because the client's existing microservices already ran on Supabase.
 Adding a fifth Supabase instance for the Central DB kept the operational tooling consistent.
-The Central DB runs on a Small instance (2GB RAM, 2 vCPU) with
+The original Micro instance (4 worker slots) couldn't run 4 subscriptions and handle initial syncs simultaneously.
+I hit that wall on the first large onboarding and had to upgrade to Small (2GB RAM, 2 vCPU,

 rag_apischema.
 Chose over live views or direct table queries because the RAG agent needs pre-joined data with consistent read performance.
 Materialized views give indexed reads against a snapshot.
 Live views would re-execute the 4-way join on every query.
 The two views (unified_property_master,rag_property_images) collapse 79 raw tables into two queryable surfaces. - Refresh Strategy: